Stove Top Beef Stew is beef and vegetables simmered in luscious gravy until fall apart tender. This ultimate cozy dish is simply the best!

 bowl of stove top beef stew with mashed potatoes

-I have something slightly controversial to say but I’m just going to say it: I dislike — nay, loathe — chunky beef stew.
+I have something slightly controversial to say but I’m just going to say it: I loathe chunky beef stew.

-The aversion is a result of being served a few too many pot roasts with dry meat and soggy vegetables as a kid (sorry Mom!)
+The aversion is a result of being served too many pot roasts with dry meat and soggy vegetables as a kid (sorry Mom).
 Unfortunately beef stew became guilty by association and was lumped into the “hard pass” recipe category for many years.

-Thrilled to say we’ve got a work around and that the ingredients in my Stove Top Beef Stew are not only easily scooped up with a spoon (keep your knives, pot roast!) but melt in your mouth tender.
-This version of beef stew is really a beef and vegetable-studded gravy that’s perfect for draping over a bowl of creamy mashed potatoes.
+Thrilled to say we’ve got a work around!
+My Stove Top Beef Stew is melt in your mouth tender and the gravy-esque sauce is perfect for draping over a bowl of creamy mashed potatoes.

 Get ready to replace your old beef stew recipe with this new go-to that’s cooked on top of the stove instead of in the oven!